 Agile methodology: A Continuous Iteration Oriented Methodology

 Companies require unparalleled software excellence to deliver exceptional digital experiences, and implementing agile software methodology is how enterprises can achieve it.
 Today, each software development organization practices the agile software development methodology or maybe a version of it.
 Moving away from waterfall software development, every organization today is controlled by the agile methodology.

-Agile methodology incorporates multiple methodologies in itself.
+The agile methodology incorporates multiple methodologies in itself.
 Agile methodologies like Scrum, FDD, and many more are all a composition of the agile manifesto, first introduced in 2001.
 In the same year, several agile principles were considered, discussed, reviewed, and agreed upon under the Agile Alliance.

 Agile methodology practices an incremental approach where a prototype representation of the software development cycle is first discussed with the customer.
-The prototype assists in comprehending the essential aspects, including the requirements for development.
+The SDC prototype assists in comprehending the essential aspects, including the requirements for development.
 The following prototypes manifest the changes produced in the past prototypes.
 This sequence is repeated until the customer is entirely satisfied and content, while the purpose is to maintain the product’s quality through the entire phase of development.

 Check This Out: Top 20 Promising Digital Experience